 Data Backup & Preservation Terms

-Harvard University Information Technology (HUIT) in collaboration with Harvard Library, and the Institute for Quantitative Social Science (IQSS) hosts Harvard’s Dataverse repository and maintains a full backup of all data and directories.
-This means that there is always a full, recent off-site copy of the Harvard Dataverse repository.
+Harvard Library Technical Services (LTS), in collaboration with Harvard University Information Technology (HUIT) and the Institute for Quantitative Social Science (IQSS), hosts the Harvard's Dataverse repository using Amazon Web Services and S3, and maintains a full backup of all data and directories using Amazon Glacier.
+Additionally, FAS Research Computing at Harvard University keeps a backup of all Harvard Dataverse data and directories.
+This means that there are always full, recent copies of the Harvard Dataverse repository at multiple locations.

 Policy and Procedures for Digital Archiving

 Harvard University’s policy for digital archiving is part of the institution’s general mission to preserve all of its archival collections and to ensure their availability for current and future use.
 More specifically, this policy for preserving our digital data collections is meant to ensure continued access to born digital and digitized data, to ensure their authenticity, and to maintain data quality using the best digital archival practices.

 Harvard University (in particular with support from IQSS) commits to best archival practice to ensure that all materials deposited in the archive remain available and usable.
 This includes: preserving previously deposited versions of materials; deaccessioning (removal) of datasets only when legally compelled; maintaining public access to the materials; regularly reviewing risks to materials; and reformatting materials as necessary and if possible to avoid format obsolescence.

 Preservation of Materials Deposited in the Harvard Dataverse

 Harvard University supports permanent bit-level preservation of all materials directly deposited in the Harvard Dataverse.
 In addition, all social science data deposited in the Harvard Dataverse that is made publicly available is replicated by the Data-PASS partners for permanent preservation by the partnership.